MewsSystems/gitbook-distributor-guide/distributor-api-v1/authorization.md

 ## Where to go next

-You can start your first request in our [Operations section](./operations.md)
+You can start your first request in our [operations section](./operations.md).